Post Author: Eugene Nagawiecki

 This might go over something like this:

-Photographer: It sounds like there are really two groups to please here: your daughter; and yourself and your wife.
+Photographer: It sounds like there are two groups to please here: your daughter; and yourself and your wife.
 I say this because your daughter seems to be most interested in using these images to share with her friends on social media – which is ideal with a digital package, but, on the other hand, I don’t believe you and your wife would be happy with just digital files, am I right?

-Potential Client: Is a digital USB really necessary?
+Potential Client: Is a digital USB necessary?

-As the conversation plays on more appropriate upsell options may become apparent.
+As the conversation plays on, more appropriate upsell options may become apparent.
 For example, product protection and customization opportunities:

 Potential Client: OK, I like that idea.
 Let’s do that.
 Only….